 Can you believe we’re already less than two weeks away from Christmas?!
 I’m quickly trying to wrap up all things holiday related, as I’m sure many of you are!
 Today I’ve teamed up with a group of design bloggers to participate in a virtual cookie exchange!
 I’m sharing my easy-to-make Caramel Drizzled Chocolate Peanut Clusters Recipe I recently made.
 It’s so delicious and perfect for any holiday parties you may be attending or neighbor gifts you have yet to give!
-It makes a lot, and it’s super easy to put together!
+It makes a lot, and it’s super easy to put the recip together!

 This post contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

-Any time I need a delicious and easy recipe, I turn to my mom for recommendations.
+Any time I need a tasty and easy recipe, I turn to my mom for recommendations.
 For as long as I can remember, she’s hosted an annual cookie exchange luncheon each December.
 She’s literally tried hundreds of cookie and sweets recipes over the past several decades!
 So, you can all thank her for this delicious one – along with my addition of the caramel topping 😉 Let’s head into our kitchen for all the details!

 Last year for this virtual cookie exchange, I made this Dark Chocolate Coconut Caramel Sea Salt Macaroons recipe.
 This year, I’m sharing our new favorite – Caramel Drizzled Chocolate Peanut Clusters!
-Both are so delicious and perfect for the holidays.
+Both are so sweetly delicious and perfect for the holidays.

 Following are the step-by-step instructions and ingredients required to make these caramel drizzled chocolate peanut clusters!